Retained Earnings

 Insert the following data into the retained earnings calculator, and it will provide the result in a blink.

-Dividends are the return a company pays on its shares.
+Dividends – Dividends are the return a company pays on its shares.
 This can be in the form of cash as well as stock.
 In both cases, there is a reduction in the reserves of the company get, which will ultimately reduce the ‘retained earnings.
 Cash dividends are simply paid out of the current year’s profits and reserves created from retained earnings.
-While, in the case of the stock dividend, a portion of these reserves is capitalized.
+While, in the case of the stock dividend, a company transfers a portion of its retained earnings or accumulated profits to its share capital or additional paid-in capital accounts.